USF-HII/usf-hii.github.io/pages/hii-hpc/x2go.md

 The HII-HPC Cluster is inherently a Linux Command-Line Interface (CLI) environment and its computational resources are best accessed via that mode.

-Although not generally recommended, HII provides special instructions below to utilized the X2Go software to accommodate special cases requiring access to graphical applications on the cluster.
+Although not generally recommended, HII provides special instructions below to utilize the X2Go software for special cases requiring access to graphical applications on the cluster.

 ---